siddhuwarrier/logspec/README.md

 [![Build Status](https://travis-ci.org/siddhuwarrier/logspec.svg)](https://travis-ci.org/siddhuwarrier/logspec)

 `logspec` is a library that allows developers to verify their logging.
-This library is inspired by the [glager](https://github.com/st3v/glager) library.
+It is inspired by the [glager](https://github.com/st3v/glager) library.

 ## Why?